Étienne de Bar

 Étienne de Bar (died 1163), sometimes Stephen of Bar, was a French cardinal and nephew of Pope Calixtus II.

 He was the son of Theodoric I, Count of Montbéliard and Ermentrude of Burgundy (1055–1105), the daughter of William I, Count of Burgundy.
 He was brought up at Vienne, under the supervision of his uncle, Guy de Bourgogne, Archbishop of Vienne.
 He was probably in his uncle's entourage when he was summoned to a conference by Pope Gelasius II at Cluny.
 The pope died on 29 January 1119, before Guy de Bourgogne could reach Cluny; but he arrived at Cluny on February 1, and was elected pope the next day, taking the name Calixtus II.

 Cardinal and bishop

-Étienne de Bar was appointed, by his uncle, Pope Calixtus, cardinal-deacon of Santa Maria in Cosmedin in 1120.
-Since he subscribed a papal bull at Benevento on 24 September 1120, it is likely that he was named a cardinal during the Quatuor temporum earlier in September.
+Étienne subscribed a papal bull at Benevento on 24 September 1120, it is likely that he was named a cardinal during the Quatuor temporum earlier in September.
 He was bishop of Metz from 1120 until his death in 1163, though he was prevented from taking possession of the see for a number of years because of the hostility of the emperor, who had not appointed him and had not invested him.